mlglegobloxer/vm-translator/README.md

 &nbsp;

-This program maps hack vm code:
+This program compiles hack vm code:

     // Calculates (local 1) modulo 7 (inefficently), stores this in (local 1)